jknightdoeswork/nightowlgames/_posts/2019-12-12-starting-isoputt.md

 ![tee][tee]
 _Details come last_

+My basic formula is this: 5 shots for a beginner player, 3 for an intermediate and 2 for an expert.
+Once I have a level that requires approximately that amount of shots, I iterate on the look of it.
+I'm still developing my esthetic style.
+But I have [lots][odpom] of [inspiration][sir_carma] on twitter.

 If your interested in Isoputt, please consider following me on [twitter][twitter], subscribing to my email list, or donating on [kofi][kofi].
+I'm always interested in feedback.

 [cliffhanger]:{{site.baseurl}}/assets/img/hyperput_cliffhanger.gif "Isoputt Gif"
 [minigolf]:{{site.baseurl}}/assets/img/minigolf.gif "Minigolf Gif"